sharkdp/bat/README.md

 You can use the `--style` option to control the appearance of `bat`s output.
 You can use `--style=numbers,changes`, for example, to show only Git changes and line numbers but no grid and no file header.
+Use the `BAT_STYLE` environment variable to make these changes permanent.

 ### Adding new syntaxes / language definitions